Rosemount refinery put out bids for its own large solar plant

 The Flint Hills solar plant wouldn't need approval from the Minnesota public utility regulators, though grid interconnection agreements with Xcel likely would, Reint said.

-The refinery's project, if it goes forward, would be eligible for federal investment tax credits for solar power.
+If it goes forward, the project would be eligible for federal investment tax credits for solar power.
 "Obviously, the incentives contribute to the project's economics," Reint said.

 Mike Hughlett • 612-673-7003